 For this application we need to be as sure as possible, with limited funds, that those who are included, using post-exertional malaise as an essential criterion, have ME/CFS.
 We know that up to 50% of those referred to specialist ME/CFS services do not have ME/CFS.
 If we accepted patients from other clinics into MEGA, we would need to pay for them to be seen by a specialist ME/CFS doctor if they were to be included in this application.
 We will not have the funds to do this at this early stage.
 Recruiting from the NHS Specialist services does not stop patients from other clinics being referred in to the specialist services.

 In the future, we would like to apply for additional funding to collect samples from patients who are not part of the NHS clinics.
 We can either apply for funding for them to be seen by a ME/CFS specialist or we may look at using these samples without specialist review in studies, for example, in replication studies.

-NEW QUESTION I have recovered enough from ME/CFS to work full-time and be physically active – would my data be of use, and if so how can I be include in the study?
+8. I have recovered enough from ME/CFS to work full-time and be physically active – would my data be of use, and if so how can I be included in the study?

 This will be decided later.
 It is possible that we will use patients who have recovered for the genetic studies (as genes don’t change).
 However, we would want to be sure that they had ME/CFS.

 9. What case definition will you use for MEGA?

 To do the Genome Wide Association Studies (GWAS) that we want to do as part of MEGA, we think we need to recruit at least 10,000 adults and 2,000 children.
 The only way to do this is to recruit patients through NHS clinics throughout England.
 England is the only place in the world that can collect this large number of patients in a short time frame.